msupply-foundation/conforma-server/documentation/Database-Schema-Review.md

 - The `stage_id` should be replaced to be in the `review` table instead?
 When a new stage start it seems that a new review will start and then all its `review_section_assignement` will be in that same **stage**.

+### review section join

+This join table connects the **review**, the **review_section_assigment** and 1-N **review_section**.
+This is used for either a simple review or a consolidation, which should be marked with the `send_to_application` flag to define the LOQ.

+The `review_id` links to the main review record of the **application stage**.

+The `review_section_assignment_id` links to the reviewer of the section.

+The `review_section_id` links to the section being reviewed.

+The `send_to_applicant` is a flag for adding this section (and `review_section.comment`) to be sent back to the Applicant.

+**To be considered:**

+- The field `section` linking to the `Application_section` in both `review_section_assignment` and `review_section_join`.
+One has to go.

+### review section

+Represents each review done in a cycle - more than one review may be needed considering the review done after a Re-submittion.
+In the case this is created for a consolidation it will start as a copy of the existing review that can be edited by the user before submiting the review.

+The `decision` is either: `'Approved'`, `'Rejected'`, `'Observations'` and what is the overall decision per section.
+It is automatically defined by the combinatiion of `review_response.decision`.
+See [SQL functions](Functions.md) for more details.

+The `comment` is also an overall comment of the whole section being reviewed.
+It can be sent to the Applicant with the review.

+### review response

+Represent the review of a single response.
+In the case this is created for a consolidation it will start as a copy of the existing review that can be edited by the user before submiting the review.

+The `application_response_id` links to the answer given by the Applicant.

+The `decision` is either: `'Approved'`, `'Rejected'`, `'Observations'`.
+The decisions is given by the Reviewer for this particular response of the Applicant.

+The `comment` is used when the decision is set as `'Obervations'`.
+A free text field where the Reviewer explains the problem found.
+If this review response is added to the LOQ, this comment is sent to the Applicant with the review.

+The `trigger` is updated everytime the review response has changes done by users.
+See more about [triggers](Triggers-and-Actions.md).

 ### review section response join

+This join table connects the **review_response** and the joint of the **review_section** (that has other important connections).
+It represents the group of reviewed questions done by a reviewer on a section.
+This is used for either a simple review or a consolidation, which should be marked with the `send_to_application` flag to define the LOQ.

 The `review_section_join_id` links to the review's section and Reviewer.